Hundreds march in Hong Kong against potential coronavirus quarantine clinics

-HONG KONG (Reuters) - Hundreds of anti-government protesters marched in multiple Hong Kong neighborhoods on Saturday against government plans to potentially turn some buildings into coronavirus quarantine centers, demanding full closure of the mainland China border.
+HONG KONG, Feb 15 (Reuters) - Hundreds of anti-government protesters marched in multiple Hong Kong neighbourhoods on Saturday against government plans to potentially turn some buildings into coronavirus quarantine centres, demanding full closure of the mainland China border.

 The protests - which escalated in June over a perceived tightening of Beijing’s grip over the city, which Beijing denies - have lost their intensity in recent weeks as panic over the virus kept most people indoors.